The Most Powerful Question in Business: “What’s in It for Them”

 This little and magical question when frequently asked, and clearly and repeatedly answered will guide businesses through the chaos and complexity of marketing and selling their product or service.
 So, when you’re stuck thinking about the complex media environment or the sea of competition, get back to basics and ask yourself this powerful little question.

-This question and its various forms is probably asked and answered 50 times a week in our agency.
-It’s impact for businesses, brands and marketing programs is immeasurable when asked and answered frequently enough to inform and guide.
+This question and its various forms are probably asked and answered 50 times a week in our agency.
+Its impact on businesses, brands, and marketing programs is immeasurable when asked and answered frequently enough to inform and guide.

 Steve can help you create an integrated belief-driven business that can reach and align with more of the right people —employees, customers, donors and investors—in a sustainable and meaningful way.